Kent & Leonda George

 Career Missionaries since 1995, serving the Palawano people of the Philippines.

 Pastor Kent and Leonda George have been serving as missionaries in the Philippines since 1995.
-Kent, a graduate of Pacific Union College and Andrews University Seminary, pastored in Georgia Cumberland Conference of Seventh-day Adventists before joining Adventist Frontier Missions as a church planter.
-Leonda, also a graduate of Pacific Union College has worked side by side with her husband establishing indigenous churches mostly in the interior of southern Palawan.
+Kent, a graduate of Pacific Union College and Andrews University Seminary, pastored in the Georgia-Cumberland Conference of Seventh-day Adventists before joining Adventist Frontier Missions as a church planter.
+Leonda, also a graduate of Pacific Union College has worked side by side with her husband establishing indigenous churches and schools mostly in the interior of southern Palawan.

 Kent has a passion for mission aviation and is skilled in construction and mechanics.
-Kent is a great story-teller and through his example has influenced and helped to develop many indigenous preachers.
-Leonda, with a passion for medical ministry and education and has been instrumental in opening 4 elementary schools and a secondary school, as well as a remote clinic.
+Also a great story-teller, he has, through his example, influenced and helped to develop many indigenous preachers.
+Leonda, with a passion for medical ministry and education and has been instrumental in establishing a jungle clinic/hospital and opening 5 elementary schools and a secondary school, as well as a remote clinic.
 She and her team continue to train indigenous health workers and teachers.
-She has collaborated with her daughter Gielyn George in translating a number of books for use in school, as well as a book of hymns and choruses for use in their churches.
+She has collaborated with her daughter Gielyn George, a native speaker, in translating a number of books and other materials for use in school and churches, as well as a songbook for use in their churches.
+Bible translation and editing continues.

 Frontier Stories